 Ania has called Montana home for over 20 years.
 An avid skier, hiker and outdoor enthusiast, the beauty of Big Sky never ceases to amaze and continues to draw her closer to this magical place.
 She is fortunate to reside here year-round with her two children, Olivia and Tate who reap the benefits of living in this small, thriving community.

 Her commitment to Big Sky, and specifically to Moonlight Basin, originated when she began working in real estate and development.
 Ania has had the benefit of meeting and bringing many exceptional families into the fold of Moonlight Basin, as well as the broader Big Sky community and is passionate about its future growth.

 Ania sits on the advisory boards of two other local organizations: Women in Action and HATCH, and is a proud supporter of arts and education initiatives in Big Sky.

 Kevin has worked in planning and development in Big Sky for more than 14 years, the majority of the time for Moonlight Basin, and most recently for Lone Mountain Land Company.
 Kevin is a director for the Big Sky Resort Area District as well as on the board of directors for the Big Sky Chamber of Commerce.
 His family became full-time Big Sky residents in 2014 when they moved from Ennis, MT.
 He has three children that are students in the Big Sky School District.
 Kevin is an avid outdoorsman who loves skiing, hunting, fly fishing, trail running and mountain biking.

-Jerry Hood – Director
+Erik Morrison – Director

 Julie Peinado – Director